-- (8) For the purposes of Article 66(7): - (a) the Employee's Monthly Basic Wage shall be for the month in respect of which the Core Benefits are paid; - (b) any calculation to establish an Employee's Monthly Basic Wage shall not be less than fifty percent (50%) of the Employee's Monthly Wage; and - (c) where any pro rating is required, the daily rate of an Employee's Monthly Basic Wage shall be calculated by dividing the Employee's Basic Wage by three hundred and sixty five (365). - (9) A Qualifying Scheme is one (1) which: - (a) holds a valid Certificate of Compliance; or - (b) is deemed to be a Qualifying Scheme under the Regulations. - (10) An Employer shall be required to obtain a Certificate of Compliance and provide any additional confirmations or filings in respect of each Qualifying Scheme it pays Core Benefits to as required under the Regulations. - (11) Subject to Article 66(12), an Employer shall register each Employee entitled to Core Benefits as a member of a Qualifying Scheme within two (2) months from the date of their Qualifying Scheme Commencement Date, provided that:

-- (a) the Employee will be entitled to Core Benefits on a retrospective basis to their Qualifying Scheme Commencement Date; - (b) any Core Benefits due for a period prior to the month during which the Employee is registered as a member of a Qualifying Scheme shall be paid in aggregate with the Core Benefits due in respect of the Employee for the month during which such registration took place; and - (c) the Employer shall not be responsible for any profit or loss that may have accrued in a Qualifying Scheme in respect of Core Benefits paid on a retrospective basis. - (12) An Employer may defer the payment of an Employee's Core Benefits to a Qualifying Scheme during the Employee's probation period agreed to in an Employment Contract, in which case: - (a) if the Employee's employment is confirmed: - (i) the Qualifying Scheme Commencement Date for the Employee will be the date of such confirmation; - (ii) the Core Benefits due to the Employee will be calculated retrospectively from the date of commencement of the Employee's employment; and - (iii) the provisions of Articles 66(11)(b) and (c) shall apply in respect of any Core Benefits due on a retrospective basis; or - (b) in the case of non-confirmation of the Employee's employment, no Core Benefits will be payable in favour of the Employee to a Qualifying Scheme, provided that where an Employer has not deferred the payment of an Employee's Core Benefits during a probation period, the Employee shall remain entitled to any Core Benefits paid to a Qualifying Scheme on their behalf in case their employment is not confirmed.
+- (9) A Qualifying Scheme is one (1) which: - (a) holds a valid Certificate of Compliance; or - (b) is deemed to be a Qualifying Scheme under the Regulations. - (10) An Employer shall be required to obtain a Certificate of Compliance and provide any additional confirmations or filings in respect of each Qualifying Scheme it pays Core Benefits to as required under the Regulations. - (11) Subject to Article 66(12), an Employer shall register each Employee entitled to Core Benefits as a member of a Qualifying Scheme within two (2) months from the date of their Qualifying Scheme Commencement Date, provided that: - (a) the Employee will be entitled to Core Benefits on a retrospective basis to their Qualifying Scheme Commencement Date; - (b) any Core Benefits due for a period prior to the month during which the Employee is registered as a member of a Qualifying Scheme shall be paid in aggregate with the Core Benefits due in respect of the Employee for the month during which such registration took place; and - (c) the Employer shall not be responsible for any profit or loss that may have accrued in a Qualifying Scheme in respect of Core Benefits paid on a retrospective basis. - (12) An Employer may defer the payment of an Employee's Core Benefits to a Qualifying Scheme during the Employee's probation period agreed to in an Employment Contract, in which case: - (a) if the Employee's employment is confirmed: - (i) the Qualifying Scheme Commencement Date for the Employee will be the date of such confirmation; - (ii) the Core Benefits due to the Employee will be calculated retrospectively from the date of commencement of the Employee's employment; and - (iii) the provisions of Articles 66(11)(b) and (c) shall apply in respect of any Core Benefits due on a retrospective basis; or - (b) in the case of non-confirmation of the Employee's employment, no Core Benefits will be payable in favour of the Employee to a Qualifying Scheme, provided that where an Employer has not deferred the payment of an Employee's Core Benefits during a probation period, the Employee shall remain entitled to any Core Benefits paid to a Qualifying Scheme on their behalf in case their employment is not confirmed.

-- (13) Any agreement or arrangement between an Employer and an Employee to the extent that: - (a) the Employee's Core Benefits shall not be paid into a Qualifying Scheme; or - (b) the Employee shall be entitled to benefits less than the Core Benefits, shall be null and void and unenforceable, and an Employee's rights, remedies, claims or actions in respect thereof shall not be capable of waiver under Article 11(2)(b).
+- (13) Any agreement or arrangement between an Employer and an Employee to the extent that: - (a) the Employee's Core Benefits shall not be paid into a Qualifying Scheme; or - (b) the Employee shall be entitled to benefits less than the Core Benefits; or - (c) it has the effect of reducing an Employee's Basic Wage by making regular payments to an Employee appear to be discretionary or non-regular, shall be null and void and unenforceable, and an Employee's rights, remedies, claims or actions in respect thereof shall not be capable of waiver under Article 11(2)(b).